 Please be advised as part of ANZAC Day celebrations, RAAF Hornets will be low flying over the vicinity of the Jabiru township at approximately 8.30 am tomorrow morning.

 This popular fishing spot in the South Alligator region re-opened for the year on 5 April 2015.
 It is a small, tree-lined billabong near a shady camp area, about 12 km from the Arnhem Highway by dirt road.

 Two Mile Hole is open a month ahead of schedule, thanks to the extra work we've done to stabilise creek crossings, helping the road survive the tropical summer flooding in better condition.

 Kakadu has released the draft of their new bushwalking strategy.
 We extend an invitation to provide comments on the draft Walking Strategy which will be available for comment until COB Friday 20 March 2015.

-The Guluyumbi wet season cruise is now operating on the Magela wetlands and offering exclusive wet season access to Ubirr.
+The Guluyumbi tropical summer cruise is now operating on the Magela wetlands and offering exclusive tropical summer access to Ubirr.
 For bookings please call them on 1800 525 238

 How far does a flatback turtle swim?

 Every year Kakadu staff, traditional owners and volunteers camp on Gardangarl (Field Island) and study the turtles as they come ashore to nest.
 Last August we fitted satellite tags to two nesting females, Manbiri and Yurrwa, before they returned to the water, and we've been following them ever since.

 We've been out on the West Alligator River for a second survey of sawfish and river sharks.
 The first survey took place 12 months ago and discovered a significant population of northern river sharks in this remote Kakadu river.